Subhas Chandra Bose Biography

 Over the years, Bose gained so much popularity that he became a national leader.
 Also, his popularity and admiration won him a nomination to serve as a Congress president.

 Bose’s nomination did not go well with Mahatma Gandhi.
-Gandhi opposed Bose’s run for presidency as the latter believed in attaining complete freedom, even if it meant using force against the British.
+Gandhi opposed Bose’s run for the presidency as the latter believed in attaining complete freedom, even if it meant using force against the British.
 Gandhi, on the other hand, believed in attaining independence through non-violence.

-Clash of opinions caused a split in the ‘Indian National Congress,’ with Bose forming his own cabinet.
+A clash of opinions caused a split in the ‘Indian National Congress,’ with Bose forming his own cabinet.
 In the 1939 Congress presidential elections, Bose defeated Pattabhi Sitaramayya (Gandhi’s chosen candidate), but could not continue his presidency for long as his belief system was totally different from that of the members of the ‘Congress Working Committee.’

 During ‘World War II,’ Bose advocated mass civil disobedience to protest against Viceroy Lord Linlithgow's decision to declare war on India's behalf without consulting the Congress leadership.
-This action of his cost him seven days of imprisonment and 40 days of house arrest.
+This action cost him seven days of imprisonment and 40 days of house arrest.

 Under the guidance of Adam von Trott zu Solz, Bose founded the ‘Special Bureau for India,’ which was aired on the German-sponsored ‘Azad Hind Radio.’
 He believed that an enemy’s enemy is a friend and thus sought the cooperation of Germany and Japan against the British.